Make up a flying line and attach it to the bridle with a Lark's Head knot. See the photo, where the Lark's Head has been left loose.

 The bridle is a bit long to check on the ground, so fly the kite on a very short line to see where the towing point is.
 Shift the Prusik Knot along the bridle line until the towing point appears to be level with the upper horizontal spar or a little below it.
-To lock the Prusik in place, take the 2 bridle lines in one hand, the flying line in the other, and pull tight.
+To lock the Prusik in place, take the two bridle lines in one hand, the flying line in the other, and pull tight.
 To unlock it, you just pull the bridle line straight, with the knot in the middle.

-Firstly, if it's very windy outside, stay home!
+First, if it's very windy outside, stay home!
 Although this design has some tolerance for moderate to fresh winds, it won't like being launched in a gale.
 If the wind is too strong, it might get damaged.

 The Prusik knot on the bridle line can loosen off a little over time.
 If necessary, pull on all the lines to tighten the knot up before a flying session.

-Assuming there is some breeze outside,
+Assuming there is some breeze

-loop off the winder.
+loop after loop off the winder.